agile-ts/documentation/docs/main/Introduction.md

 Why should I contribute if my changes, which fixed a problem I had, will never be in a release version?

-Now that I had my own State Management Framework, I had more control and adapted it to my needs.
+Now that I had my own State Management Library, I had more control and adapted it to my needs.
 Over time AgileTs evolved away from PulseJs with other visions and goals.
 During this time, I rewrote and optimized all internal classes, created tests, and wrote a documentation (to improve my writing skills and english).